Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 - Versions and components available for an issue

-In JIRA, you can take backup of your JIRA cloud data using Backup Manager.
+In JIRA, you can take a backup of your JIRA cloud data using Backup Manager.
 But only one backup file is stored at a time.
 The existing backup is overwritten by new ones.

-23) Mention what data can be backed up?
+23) What data can be backed up?

 The backup data includes,